camptocamp/inkmap/README.md

   ...
   plugins: [
      new CopyWebpackPlugin([
+       {
-       { from: 'node_modules/@camptocamp/inkmap/dist/inkmap-worker.js', to: '/dist' },
+         from: 'node_modules/@camptocamp/inkmap/dist/inkmap-worker.js',
+         to: 'dist'
+       },
      ]),
   ],
   ...